karlo-babic/gamedev/4-ProBuilder.md

 ## Upstairs
 - To create an upper floor (upstairs), we will require stairs or a lift.
+- Temporarily disable CeilingForShadow GameObject.
 - Construct stairs shape using ProBuilder:
-    - Set shadow casting to "Two Sided" to resolve light line issues its shadow.
+    - Set shadow casting to "Two Sided" to resolve light line issues in its shadow.
-    - To enable player walking up the steps: lower the height of each step or include an invisible ramp (collider) for smooth ascent.
+    - To enable player walking up the steps: lower the height of each step (or increase step count) or include an invisible ramp (collider) for smooth ascent.
-- Temporarily disable CeilingForShadow GameObject.
 - Organize all shapes from the ground floor (0th floor) under a newly created empty GameObject named "Floor 0."
 - Duplicate floor tiles from the ground floor and reposition them for the 1st floor:
     - Remove tiles covering the stairs.